SDU-eScience/Type3-Docs/src/software/easybuild.rst

 Easybuild
 =========

-All compilers, libraries and programs available on Type 3 are installed and configured with `EasyBuild <https://easybuild.io/>`__.
+All compilers, libraries and software available on Type 3 are installed and configured with `EasyBuild <https://easybuild.io/>`__.

 EasyBuild is a software build and installation framework written in Python, which allows to deploy and manage many scientific applications and tools on HPC systems.

-The EasyBuild module is loaded by default when the user access the frontend node:
+The EasyBuild module is loaded by default when the user access the frontend node.

 .. code-block:: console